My Secret Snello Recipe for Healthy Snail Shells & Breeding

 Updated on

-Look: I’ve experimented with several Snello recipes over the years.
-Some are too messy and crumble apart when they hit the water.
-Others aren’t readily accepted by the snails (picky little buggers)!
-Yet others lack the nutritional profile needed to promote beautiful, healthy shell growth and breeding behavior in your snails.
+Some Snello recipes are too messy and crumble apart when they hit the water.
+Others aren’t readily accepted by the snails or lack the nutritional profile needed to promote beautiful, healthy shell growth and breeding behavior in your snails.

-Now: You can use this recipe for mystery snails, ramshorn snails, Japanese Trapdoor snails…
+However, we have an excellent Snello recipe below.
+You can use it for mystery snails, ramshorn snails, Japanese Trapdoor snails, and other freshwater aquatic species!

 (Makes approximately 4 cups of Snello.)